param108/memgit.el/README.md

 ## Features
 + Save and load file versions in a dedicated cache directory.
 + Navigate between previous and next versions of a file.
++ Select version to switch to with a menu
 + Add descriptions to versions for better context.
 + Clear all versions for a file when needed.
 + Lightweight and easy to use.